vqns/lite-xl-snippets/docs.md

 the same line.

 There are a few important rules regarding matches resolution:
 *   matches are resolved backwards from the end of the text.
-This means that, for any successful match, the text that the remaining matches will be tested against is the text before the match. e.g, assuming match #1 is the first numeric word (`'(%d+)%D*$'`) and match #2 is any word, then match #2 will be left with:
+This means that, for any successful match, the text that the remaining matches will be tested against is the text before the match. e.g, assuming match #1 is the first numeric word (`'(%d+)%D*$'`), then match #2 will be left with:
     -   `'abc 123'` -> `'abc '`
     -   `'123 abc'` -> `''`
 *   an unsuccessful match does not cancel the snippet.
 Instead, it results in `''`